Beastifi3d/Beastifi3d/README.md

-### oh hi, thanks for checking in, i'm still a very very fucking very very piece of garbage 🗑
+### oh hi, thanks for checking in, i'm still a epic gamer